MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/geo-s2cell-to-central-point-function.md

 ---
 # geo_s2cell_to_central_point()

-Calculates the geospatial coordinates that represent the center of S2 Cell.
+Calculates the geospatial coordinates that represent the center of an S2 cell.

-For more information about S2 Cells, click [here](http://s2geometry.io/devguide/s2cell_hierarchy).
+For more information about S2 cells, see [this S2 cell guide](https://s2geometry.io/devguide/s2cell_hierarchy).

 **Syntax**